Texas death toll from February storm, outages surpasses 100

 Ibarra said his father told him: “I think he froze to death.”
 The temperature in Rivera’s house was 37 degrees.

-River’s family is among those who have filed a lawsuit against the state’s embattled electric grid, the Electric Reliability Council of Texas.
+Rivera’s family is among those who have filed a lawsuit against the state’s embattled electric grid, the Electric Reliability Council of Texas.
 The disaster led to a congressional investigation and the ouster of ERCOT CEO Bill Magness.